JetBlue fined for violating federal rules

 “Airlines may not leave passengers stranded indefinitely aboard an aircraft ... and passengers must be told if they are able to leave the plane,” U.S. Transportation Secretary Ray LaHood said in a statement on Monday.

-New York-based JetBlue’s (JBLU.O) stock, which has dropped about 17 percent since touching a year-high in February, was up 2 percent at $5.37 on the Nasdaq on Tuesday.
-(Reporting by Sagarika Jaisinghani in Bangalore; Editing by Supriya Kurane)
+New York-based JetBlue’s stock, which has dropped about 17 percent since touching a year-high in February, was up 2 percent at $5.37 on the Nasdaq on Tuesday.